 It is important to have a doctor monitor your pet’s condition and the medications that they are on.
 Therefore, regardless of where you get your medication, we recommend that we be involved in and aware of your pet’s medication protocol.

 Please know that we would never use medication from an online pet pharmacy for our own pets, regardless of the situation.

 My pet has diarrhea.
 What should I do?

 Do not withhold water from a pet that has diarrhea unless they are also vomiting.
 If diarrhea persists for longer than 24hrs, we recommend you call us to schedule an exam.
 If you know your pet ate something outside their regular diet (i.e. people food, bones, a dead animal, plants, foreign objects) please contact us to help determine if it might be potentially toxic or dangerous.
 Most cases can be addressed with a physical exam and a stool exami nation (in a few cases lab work may be recommended).

 My pet is vomiting (with or without diarrhea).
 What should I do?

 If a pet vomits one time with no evidence of eating something outside their regular diet, there may not be a need for any action to be taken.
 If, however, you know your pet has eaten something unusual or potentially toxic (i.e. people food, bones, a dead animal, plants, foreign objects, toxic chemicals), contact our office for them to be seen.

 If your pet vomits multiple times, we recommend calling to schedule an appointment for them as well.
-It is recommended you withhold food and water from a vomiting patient, provided you have scheduled them that day for an exam.
+It is recommended you withhold food and water from a vomiting patient, provided you have them the same day for an exam.
 Be cautious when withholding food and water, longer than 12-24 hours as dehydration can fast become a serious concern.
 If you are in doubt, it is best to call our office for advice and a recommendation.
-Multiple vomiting episodes warrant an examination and labwork and/or radiographs to determine primary and secondary issues involved.
+Multiple vomiting episodes warrant an examination, lab work, and/or radiographs to determine the cause and secondary issues involved.